The Emmanuel College campus has re-opened for living and learning for the Spring 2021 semester. FAQs will be updated on an on-going basis.

 Residents living in the halls are not permitted to have guests who live in other residence halls or outside visitors.

-Students will be able to gather within state indoor guidelines, which is currently 10 people or less adhering to physical distancing and wearing of face coverings.
 A maximum of three individuals will be able to gather in a traditional residence hall room (with masks) and no more than six within a two-bedroom apartment overall.
 Only those living within the same residence hall will be able to gather, meaning that visitors from other residence halls will not be permitted.

 Parent and family visits will be limited indoors and will be highly dependent on the latest travel guidance from both the Commonwealth of Massachusetts and other states regarding testing and quarantining.
 At this time, no guests, including parents, friends or family members will be able to enter the residence halls.
 While we will not limit students’ ability to see family members off campus, we will be asking our entire community to commit to adhering to behavior which minimizes risk.